 How to Cook Bacon in the Oven

-In this post I’m covering How to Cook Bacon in the Oven, which I find results in much crispier, evenly cooked bacon.
+In this post you’ll learn How to Cook Bacon in the Oven, which I find results in much crispier, more evenly cooked strips.
 Plus, you can do a big batch at one time instead of having to do many batches in a frying pan.
+Clean up is easy, it only takes 20 minutes to make, and there’s no flipping required!

 I was honestly pretty slow to warm up to the whole cooking bacon in the oven thing, as for most of my life, I always fried it in a skillet.